write-a-design-brief.png

 The re-briefing

-In addition to the chief document you will have received, an initial conversation will have taken place where the project will have been discussed and the commission offered.
-Much can be learnt at this (usually informal) stage, especially if the conversation happens face to face.
-Use the time to delve into your client’s thoughts, share concerns if there are any and try to gauge his intentions.
+In addition to the main document, an initial conversation will have taken place where the project was discussed and the commission offered.
+Much can be learnt at this — usually informal — stage, especially if it happens face to face.
+Use the time to delve into the client’s thinking, share any concerns and gauge their intentions.

-After this initial chat, your receipt of the brief and examination of it, a re-brief might be necessary.
-The re-brief affords the designer an opportunity to go over any corrections and seek further clarification after the commission has been accepted.
-This re-briefing can be a valuable stage in the process, a time for discussion and for the designer to present the basic idea for his concept to the client, before time and money are invested in the implementation phase.
+After your receipt and examination of the brief, a re-brief might be necessary.
+The re-brief affords the designer an opportunity to go over corrections and seek further clarification after the commission has been accepted.
+It can be a valuable stage — a time for discussion and for the designer to present the basic idea for their concept to the client, before time and money are invested in the implementation phase.

 Summary

-This might all seem a lot to take on board, but to secure yourself, then scrutinise, the document which holds the key to you delivering your best creative response is really common sensical.
-Succeed here and you’ll be ready to begin the fun stuff!
+This might all seem a lot to take on board.
+But securing, then scrutinising, the document which holds the key to delivering your best creative response is really common sense.
+Succeed here and you’ll be ready to begin the fun stuff.

 Find us on the Gram